-This is an investigative, problem-solving lab extension of the topics covered in BIOL 1103 Lecture.
-Investigations include field studies, experiments, and analyzing and reporting outcomes.
+In this course, we will be investigating many of the topics covered in BIOL 1103 Environmental Science Lecture using problem-based inquiry and simulations.
+Investigations include experiments, both field and lab, where we will collect and analyze data and report on outcomes with a lens of how these issues affect various human communities.
 This course can be used with BIOL 1103 (Lecture) to satisfy a general education lab requirement.
+There are three total laboratory hours per week.
 (CC & CR-fall, spr; Online: fall, spr, sum)